edhowland/viper/doc/help/bind.md

 # Bind keys in various modes

 The bind function can be used to map a particular key name, like ctrl_b, to some action.
+You might normally add this command to your ~/.vishrc command.
+Or, you mightonly only run this command for your current Viper session.
+In this case,  enter command mode first with the Alt semicolon key.

-You must state the _mode variable befor calling the bind function.
+You must set the _mode variable befor calling the bind function.
 The bind function takes 3 arguments:

 - The canonical name of the key.
 E.g. ctrl_a, key_F, meta_j or fn_3 etc.
-- The control action which can be either an anonomous function or a block.
+- The control action which can be either an anonomous function (alsoe called a lambda) or a block.
-- The View action which can be either an anonomous function or a block.
+- The View action which can be either an anonomous function (called a lambda) or a block.

 See below for explanations of modes, key names, control actions and view actions.